 1: How much does a high lift kit cost?

-A custom high lift from DDM typically costs $200 – $350 when an operator is not included and $600 – $750 when an operator is included.
-In addition to the kit cost, expect shipping costs of $50 – $100, sometimes more if the kit is pre-assembled or includes extra hardware.
+A custom high lift from DDM typically costs $200 – $350, this does not include an operator.
+Whereas, with an operator, the cost is $600 – $750.
+In addition to the kit cost, expect shipping costs of $50 – $100.
+Sometimes the shipping cost may be more if the kit is pre-assembled or includes extra hardware.
 Note: these price ranges are estimates, NOT guarantees.

 2: How long does it take to receive the high lift kit?